 Food and drink is not permitted in the Special Collections research centre.
 There are many refreshment areas on campus – the nearest is in the Parkinson Building.

 You can use your own digital camera to photograph material for personal study and private research, unless specific copying restrictions apply.
 If you are unsure, please ask a member of staff.

 We ask that you sign a personal study declaration form first.
 Also please make sure the flash is switched off.

 Not all material listed in the catalogue is available to view.
-There are a number of access restrictions that may apply.
+There are a number of access protections that may apply.